MeshanKhosla/Meshan-Khosla-Portfolio/src/pages/blog/coffee-codex-lambda.md

 class PlacementService {
   getNewWorker(): Worker {
-    // Implement your logic to get a new worker return abstractedLogicForGettingAWorker();
+    // Implement logic to get a new worker return abstractedLogicForGettingAWorker();
   }
 }